Hi all 38,000 Technetters!

 Question: Do you expect fields set as number, when used in searches and/or relationships to perform faster than fields set as text?

-Does anyone have any practical test results that can prove this one way or the other?
+Does anyone have any accurate practical test results to support this supposition?

 Best wishes - Alan Stirling, London UK.